-The 7.4 mile hike is easiest completed north to south.
+The 7.4 mile hike is easiest if completed north to south.
 It crests the Ridge of Brush Mountain within the first 1.2 miles, climbing close to 1,000 feet and giving you some of the best views of the entire hike.
-From there, the trail descends slowly to the North Branch of Simpson Creek then through the valley between Brushy and Mill Mountain for the next 5 miles.
+From there, the trail descends slowly to the North Branch of Simpson Creek then continues through the valley between Brushy and Mill Mountain for the next 5 miles.
 The last 1.3 miles continue on a forest service road and deposits you at the second parking area.

 Because Rich Hole is a designated wilderness area, blue and white blazes that once marked the trail have been allowed to fade and are now infrequently visible.
 Be sure to pay close attention to the path you are following to avoid becoming lost.